Tuition and Fees

 |Document Fee per year||$220*|

 *The document fee is a mandatory fee charged to students upon matriculation.
-The fee covers digital content created specifically for HGSE courses during the academic year, as well as official HGSE transcripts and enrollment and verification letters, etc. issued to the student while active in the program.
+The fee covers digital content created specifically for HGSE courses during the academic year, as well as the maintenance of the official HGSE transcripts and the production of enrollment verification letters issued to the student while active in the program.
 The document fee does not include processing fees paid to the official transcript vendor.

-Full-time students are not assessed additional tuition for courses taken during June, July, August, January or May.
-Part-time students paying by the credit will have any January or May courses added to their spring tuition bill; June, July, and August courses will be added to the fall tuition bill.
-Part-time students on the flat tuition rate have January and May courses included in their spring tuition, and June, July, and August courses are included in their fall tuition.
+Full-time students are not assessed additional tuition for courses taken during June, July, August, or May.
+Part-time students paying by the credit will have any January or May courses added to their spring tuition bill; June and July courses would be added to the fall tuition bill.
+Part-time students on the flat tuition rate have January and May courses included in their spring tuition, and June and July courses are included in their fall tuition.

 After fulfilling the tuition requirements, Ed.M. and C.A.S. students who have not completed their required coursework will be charged the HGSE facilities fee for any semesters in which they are enrolled in courses needed to fulfill degree requirements.
 The tuition charged for any repeated courses may not be included in the budget for financial aid purposes.
 Any courses taken that are not being used to fulfill degree requirements will be assessed tuition at the current per-course rate.